 RIP, Carter, we hardly knew ye.
-Ethan Embry is a big fan of "The Walking Dead" and he's been trying to get on the show for a while.
+"The Walking Dead" and he's been trying to get on the show for a while.
 They finally gave him a role in the Season 6 premiere ... then killed him off right in that 90 minute starter.
 His character, Carter, was an Alexandria resident who questioned Rick Grimes (Andrew Lincoln).
 Rick ended up putting Carter down after Carter was bitten in the neck by a walker and started making the kind of noise you'd make too if you lost half your face.

 Check it out:

 It was kind of a surprise to see a big name like Ethan Embry killed off so quickly, especially when it seemed like they had just set Carter up to be an adversary to Rick.
 After all, he had just formed a little Anti-Rick group with the plan to kill the Ricktator before the Ricktator got the rest of them killed.

 Showrunner Scott Gimple talked to TVLine after Episode 1, and said fans were supposed to feel that surprise and loss.

 That was [kind of] the point.
 Hopefully, it was nice to feel potential extinguished.
 We don't want death to feel just like something to tick off on a box, so, that way when he's killed the audience feels some sort of loss, even if it's just story loss.
 We [also] want the impact felt of what Rick is doing and what Morgan feels for what Rick did."

 Morgan (Lennie James) does not seem like he could so quickly move on from putting down another human being. ("All life is precious, Daryl!")
 And as it happens, shutting Carter up didn't help much since someone out there has serious road rage and they're blaring a horn to attract walkers to Alexandria.
 We'll see how that plays out in Episode 2 and beyond.